 The information presented was determined as part of the actuarial valuations as of January 1 of the prior fiscal year.
-Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was entry-age normal; the amortization method was level percent of pay, closed and the amortization period was 22 years; the asset valuation method was market and the significant actuarial assumptions were an investment rate of return at 4.50% annually, projected salary increases assumption of 4.50% compounded annually and postretirement benefit increases of 2.75% compounded annually.
+Additional information as of the latest actuarial valuation presented is as follows: the actuarial cost method was entry-age normal; the amortization method was level percent of pay, closed and the amortization period was 19 years; the asset valuation method was five-year smoothed market and the significant actuarial assumptions were an investment rate of return at 4.50% annually, projected salary increases assumption of 4.25% compounded annually and postretirement benefit increases of 2.75% compounded annually.